RhizomeDB/dbsp-notes/README.md

 ]
 ```

-Implementations SHOULD support efficient sequential access of an Indexed ZSet in the following order:
+Implementations SHOULD support efficient sequential access of an Indexed $\Bbb{Z}$-Set in the following order:

 1. By key
 2. By value
 3. By timestamp.

-Some operations return Indexed ZSets without timestamp information, and implementations MAY specialize a variant of the data structure for those cases.
+Some operations return Indexed $\Bbb{Z}$-Sets without timestamp information, and implementations MAY specialize a variant of the data structure for those cases.

 ## 2.3 Trace

-A collection of deltas, combining multiple ZSets or Indexed ZSets.
+A collection of deltas, combining multiple $\Bbb{Z}$-Sets or Indexed $\Bbb{Z}$-Sets.

 Traces MAY be written as lists of 4-tuples: